 In Composition, students learn to craft successful texts for university audiences and beyond.
 Teaching and learning focuses on constructing appropriate, purposeful, and meaningful writing by learning the processes of producing, structuring, and revising writing.

-1. Purposeful Writing.
-Student writing successfully addresses academic and non-academic audiences by adopting clear and consistent purposes, as well as appropriate organization, tone, and format, according to genre.
+Student work demonstrates an understanding of the rhetorical nature of writing and language use and successfully addresses academic and non-academic audiences by adopting clear and consistent purposes, as well as appropriate organization, tone, and format, according to genre.

 Students produce multiple drafts.
 Student writing demonstrates careful revision in response to commentary from peers (when relevant) and the instructor.

 Students write persuasively and analytically.
 Student writing contains convincing arguments and is supported with evidence.

 - Critical Reading

 Students read to inquire, learn, think, and communicate.
 Student writing demonstrates understandings of assigned readings, and when requested, incorporates outside readings.

 Student writing evidences understandings of citation and website validity, and avoids plagiarism.
 At the intermediate level, student writing integrates credible academic research.

 Students function in electronic writing spaces, and use technology to compose, revise, and present their writing.
 At the intermediate level, students analyze and/or produce visual, audio, and online texts, while working half-time in computer classrooms.